The Pioneers (1960s–70s)

 2. Technique Examples

 We will explore three distinct techniques for generating visuals with code.
-Each one uses a different technology and produces a very different aesthetic.
+Each one uses a different

 1. ASCII Film Maker using p5.js